 During processing of a discovery request from a transport node, the NSX Manager's messaging component attempts to resolve FQDNs using the dnsLookupProvider.getFqdnFromIp() method.
 When the DNS lookup fails due to an unreachable or misconfigured DNS server, the method incorrectly returns the DNS error message (such as ";; communications error to ##.##.##.##:53: timed out") as the FQDN value instead of returning NULL.

-This corrupted FQDN string is then sent to the transport nodes via the DiscoveryResponse and persisted in the /etc/vmware/nsx/appliance-info.xml file.
-When the transport node attempts to establish management plane connectivity, it tries to resolve this invalid hostname string, which fails and causes the MPA connection to remain DOWN.
+This corrupted FQDN string is then sent to the transport nodes via the DiscoveryResponse and persisted in the /etc/vmware/nsx/appliance-info.xml file on all transport nodes.
+On Edge nodes, the corrupted FQDN is additionally persisted in /etc/vmware/nsx/controller-info.xml.
+When the transport node attempts to establish management plane connectivity, it tries to resolve these invalid hostname strings, which fails and causes the MPA connection to remain DOWN.

-To resolve this issue, first verify and correct DNS name-server configuration on all affected components, then manually correct the corrupted FQDN entries in the appliance-info.xml file on each affected transport node.
+To resolve this issue, first verify and correct DNS name-server configuration on all affected components, then manually correct the corrupted FQDN entries in the XML configuration files on each affected transport node.

 Before correcting transport nodes, ensure the NSX Manager has the correct DNS configuration.
 For detailed instructions, see Updating DNS server details for NSX-T Manager cluster.